 Choropleth provides an easy way to visualize how a measurement varies across a geographic area or show the level of variability within a region.
 There are several levels of granularity available, from countries to states, counties, or municipalities.

-- Visualization properties:
+- Adjust plot properties:

-- Opacity sets transparency of the color.
+- Opacity sets transparency of regions.

 Choropleth will automatically look for attributes named latitude, longitude, lat, lon or similar.
 It will use them for plotting.
 Alternatively, set the attributes manually.